oxygenium-network/oxygenium-web3/.autodoc/docs/markdown/packages/web3-react/src/components/Common/Tooltip/index.md

 This will render a button that displays a tooltip window with the message "Hello, world!" when the user hovers over it.
 The tooltip window will be positioned 10 pixels to the right and 10 pixels above the button.
 ## Questions:
- 1. What is the purpose of this code and how is it used in the Alephium project?
+ 1. What is the purpose of this code and how is it used in the Oxygenium project?
-- This code is a React component for rendering tooltips and is used in the Alephium project for displaying information to users when they hover over certain elements.
+- This code is a React component for rendering tooltips and is used in the Oxygenium project for displaying information to users when they hover over certain elements.

 2. What are the dependencies of this code and what do they do?
-- This code has dependencies on the `react`, `react-use-measure`, `framer-motion`, and `oxygeniumConnect` packages. `react` is the core library for building the UI, `react-use-measure` is used for measuring the size and position of elements, `framer-motion` is used for animating the tooltip, and `oxygeniumConnect` is a custom context used for managing the state of the Alephium wallet.
+- This code has dependencies on the `react`, `react-use-measure`, `framer-motion`, and `oxygeniumConnect` packages. `react` is the core library for building the UI, `react-use-measure` is used for measuring the size and position of elements, `framer-motion` is used for animating the tooltip, and `oxygeniumConnect` is a custom context used for managing the state of the Oxygenium wallet.

 3. What are the conditions under which the tooltip is displayed and how is it positioned?
 - The tooltip is displayed when the user hovers over the element or when the `open` prop is set to `true`.
 The tooltip is positioned relative to the element being hovered over, with an optional offset specified by the `xOffset` and `yOffset` props.
 The code also checks if the tooltip is out of bounds of the viewport and adjusts its position accordingly.